9001/copyparty/docs/versus.md

 * `curl-friendly ls` = returns a [sortable plaintext folder listing](https://user-images.githubusercontent.com/241032/215322619-ea5fd606-3654-40ad-94ee-2bc058647bb2.png) when curled
 * `curl-friendly upload` = uploading with curl is just `curl -T some.bin http://.../`
 * `a`/copyparty remarks:
-  * single-sign-on, token-auth, and 2fa is possible through authelia/authentik or similar; see TODO:example
+  * single-sign-on, token-auth, and 2fa is *possible* through authelia/authentik or similar, but nobody's made an example yet
   * one-way folder sync from local to server can be done efficiently with [u2c.py](https://github.com/9001/copyparty/tree/hovudstraum/bin#u2cpy), or with webdav and conventional rsync
   * can hot-reload config files (with just a few exceptions)
   * can set per-folder permissions if that folder is made into a separate volume, so there is configuration overhead